Fivio Foreign Fires Back on “Rap Trap”

 Over emotional, Meek Mill-coded production, Fivio empties the clip.
 He takes direct shots at streamers who played with his name, doubles down on his comfort moving through the streets, and fires subtle (and not-so-subtle) jabs at Atlanta — a clear nod toward 21.
 The aggression is raw, but it works perfectly against the beat’s emotional pull.

 Don’t sleep on Fivio.
-All he needs is one clean winning streak, and he’s right back out of here.
+All he needs is one five-game winning streak, and he’s right back out of here.

 Discover more from RGM